chandanhpcic/docs/source/manual/nat.rst

 Port forwarding is also referred to as “Destination NAT” or “DNAT”.

-In OPNsense, port forwarding can be set up by navigating to :menuselection:`Firewall --> NAT --> Port Forward`.
+In Reticen8, port forwarding can be set up by navigating to :menuselection:`Firewall --> NAT --> Port Forward`.
 Here, you will see an overview of port forwarding rules.
 New rules can be added by clicking **Add** in the upper right corner.

 When adding a rule, the following fields are available: